Dyuuz/ChatAPI/README.md

 {

     "message": "Hello, how are you?",
-    "response": "Dummy response to 'Hello, how are you?'"
+    "response": "AI response to 'Hello, how are you?'"
 }

 Response JSON (Error: Insufficient Tokens):